“…I think I just need some time alone right now. I just wanted to let you know upfront.” *ends reading text message*

 The menu was placed on the table and within a matter of minutes we ordered the following:

-There’s two different types apparently… the knife cut version as opposed to the hand pulled one.
-While they focus on spicy flavors from the Hunan Province.
-This is also my first time trying this particular type of cuisines, therefore I too wasn’t familiar with the process as Chris pointed out during our conversation,
+There are two different types apparently… the knife cut version as opposed to the hand pulled one.
+Although they focus on spicy flavors from the Hunan Province, this is my first time trying this particular type of cuisine, therefore I wasn’t too familiar with the process as Chris pointed out during our conversation,

 “Some American people, doesn’t try the traditional Chinese noodles but we are the traditional Chinese noodles… like near the Chinese tradition, the food and the culture.”- Chris (Staff and Translator of Beijing Noodle Cafe)

-After our delicious meal, we paid the bill and I was able to acquiring an Interview with Tuo-ya (the owner of Beijing Noodle Cafe)* She explains her love for why she wanted to start of this business three months ago,
+After our delicious meal, we paid the bill and I was able to acquire an Interview with Tuo-ya (the owner of Beijing Noodle Cafe)* She explains her love for why she wanted to start this business three months ago,

 “I just uh… go to the Chinatown and look at the …almost half a year make the something family, small restaurant I like.” -Tuo-ya (Owner of Beijing Noodle Cafe)

-I guess as an Asian-American, there’s still a lot to discover about food especially with a familiar ethnic cuisines like Chinese noodles.
-Using our self-made passion, drives us to become better people, while soul-searching our existence in this world.
-Even without the acknowledgment of our peers and even a potential lover.
+I guess as an Asian-American, there’s still a lot to discover about food especially with a familiar ethnic cuisine like Chinese noodles.
+Using our self-made passion drives us to become better people, while allowing us to soul-search our existence in this world, even without the acknowledgment of our peers and even a potential lover.